Skip to content

 Detail of a C.L.
 Bailey pool table bed and rail showing the slate edge

-Slate Thickness Explained: Why 1¼ Inch Is the Residential Standard
+Slate Thickness Explained: Why 1 Inch Is the Industry Standard

-What slate thickness means for pool table play, why 1¼ inch is the residential tournament standard, and how to read the spec sheet.
+What slate thickness means for pool table play, why 1 inch is the industry standard for residential tables, and how to read the spec sheet.

 Slate thickness is the most important number on a pool table spec sheet, and it is also the number most often glossed over.
-A 1¼-inch slate bed is the residential tournament standard.
-Anything thinner is a compromise.
-Anything thinner than 1 inch is rarely worth installing in a home that expects the table to last more than a few years.
+A 1-inch slate bed is the industry standard for residential play.
+Anything thinner is a compromise, and anything thinner than 1 inch is rarely worth installing in a home that expects the table to last more than a few years.

 This piece explains what slate thickness actually does, why the standard is what it is, and how to read the spec sheet so you know what you are looking at.